JacobBumgarner/VesselVio/index.md

 </p>

 ## Instructions
 Tutorials on how to use VesselVio to analyze your vasculature datasets can be found on the [Tutorial Page](https://jacobbumgarner.github.io/VesselVio/Instructions.html).
-It's important to remember that the application was built for the analysis of segmented datasets.
-If you're looking for resources to segment your datasets, you can check out [ClearMap](https://christophkirst.github.io/ClearMap2Documentation/html/home.html), [VesSAP](https://github.com/vessap/vessap), or [DeepVesselNet](https://github.com/giesekow/deepvesselnet) as a few starting resources.
-Of course, there are many more options available in the literature.
+It's important to remember that the application was built for the analysis of segmented vasculature datasets.
+If you're looking for resources to segment your datasets, you can check out [ClearMap](https://christophkirst.github.io/ClearMap2Documentation/html/home.html), [VesSAP](https://github.com/vessap/vessap), or [DeepVesselNet](https://github.com/giesekow/deepvesselnet).
+Of course, there are many more options available.

-If you're looking for help with annotating your whole-brain vasculature datasets, we'd recommend that you check out [QuickNII](https://www.nitrc.org/projects/quicknii/).
+If you're looking for help with annotating your whole-brain vasculature datasets, we'd recommend that you check out [QuickNII](https://www.nitrc.org/projects/quicknii/) as a starting point.

 ## Download
 Currently, VesselVio is available for download as a standalone application for computers running MacOS 11.6+ and Windows 10.

 This application is entirely open-source and free to download under the [GNU GPLv3 license](https://github.com/JacobBumgarner/VesselVio/blob/main/LICENSE).
-Reseachers hoping to modify or use individual components of the application's software can find the sourcecode on the [GitHub VesselVio page](https://github.com/JacobBumgarner/VesselVio).
+Reseachers hoping to modify or use individual components of the pipelines can find the source code on the [GitHub VesselVio page](https://github.com/JacobBumgarner/VesselVio).